 To apply for admission, students will need to:

-- Professional Goal Essay.
+- Write a Professional Goal Essay.
 Write two to three pages total, including sections on:

 - Your professional goals.